romilpatel27/To-Do-List-Applicaton/README.md

 -> Due Date Functionality: Set due dates for your tasks to prioritize and manage your time effectively.

--> Sorting Functionality: Sort tasks by due date, completion status, or alphabetically to keep your list organized.
+-> Sorting Functionality: Sort tasks alphabetically to keep your list organized.

 -> Mobile Friendly Website: Access your todo list on the go with a mobile-friendly interface.